 Here’s a surprising fact to come out of the pandemic.
 A lot of employees don’t believe that communication within their workgroups has suffered.
 In fact, a big chunk of people believe it’s actually improved.

 While that’s great news, there’s also a problem that has popped up.
 Communication within a specific group may be working, but things are notso great for the people within the rest of the organization.

 Late last year I did a survey about how the pandemic has affected workplace communication.
 225 people responded to my six-question survey.
 Here are the highlights:

 - 28% of those responding said that communication has improved.

 - 50% say it’s about the same.

 - Only 16% said that communication has gotten worse.

 The optimist would look at the results and talk about how the American workplace has survived a fundamental shift in spectacular fashion.
-The pessimist might argue that since we’re only a few months into this process, we’re still in the honeymoon phase and communication problems will likely creep back into the workplace.
+The pessimist might argue that people were in survival mode and happy that any communication was happening.